Go back to blog

 Our team at SEA LIFE Sydney Aquarium think dugongs are unique and incredibly intelligent creatures.
 Check out these 6 fun facts about dugongs and decide for yourself!

-- The dugong is one of four species of the order Sirenia, a group of marine mammals are strictly herbivorous meaning they eat only plants.
-They’re a tropical to sub-tropical species found in 37 different countries, however Australian waters are home to one of the largest population of dugong, approximating 80,000 – 85,000.
+The dugong is one of four species of the order Sirenia, a group of marine mammals that are strictly herbivorous meaning they eat only plants.
+They’re a tropical to subtropical species found in 37 different countries, however, Australian waters are home to one of the largest populations of dugong, with approximately 80,000 - 85,000 calling Australia home.

-- They’re the only completely marine mammal that has a diet consisting solely of sea grass.
+A Dugongs diet only consists of seagrass which is very rare, in fact so rare that it is the only completely marine mammal to have a diet like this.
+This is why Dugongs are often referred to as sea cows, because of their grazing habits.
 Their close relative, the manatee, also only eats plants but they can also be found in freshwater areas.

-- You can estimate a dugong's age by how many rings that they have on their tusks, just like a tree!
+You can estimate a dugong's age by how many rings they have on their tusks, just like a tree.
+Dugongs can live up to 70 years so that’s a lot of rings!

-- Dugongs breathe in oxygen from above the surface of the water through there nostrils, a dugong can hold its breath for up to 11 minutes and dive up to 33 metres to feed.
+Dugongs breathe in oxygen from above the surface of the water through their nostrils, a dugong can hold its breath for up to 11 minutes and dive up to 33 metres to feed.

 At SEA LIFE Sydney Aquarium we are extremely lucky to have our resident dugong, Pig.
 Pig was rescued from Forrest Beach in Northern Queensland in 1998, at just under a month old by Sea World Marine Park.
 Dugong calves stay with their mothers for at least 18 months so without Sea World Marine Park hand-raising him, he would not have survived.
 The team at Sea World rehabilitated Pig and he was released back into the wild once he was old enough.
 Eight months later he was found again and had lost 30% of his body weight.
 He'd also been wounded from other male dugongs.
 It was then decided it would be best for Pig to stay in human care and have a dedicated passionate team looking after him.